The historic old town of Stein am Rhein

 Stone at the Rhein

-Click on the photo and note the “Old Town of Stein am Rhein” on Pinterest.
+Click on the photo and then save the “Old Town of Stein am Rhein” on Pinterest.

 Do you know this?

-Source: own research on site.
-We would definitely like to thank Untersee Tourismus for the kind invitation.
-However, our opinions remain our own.
+Source Stein am Rhein Sights: own research on site.
+We would like to thank Untersee Tourism for the kind invitation.
+However, our opinion remains our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline